DevNaga/site/index.md

 ## Projects:

-### Here are the major projects that i have worked on:
+### Here are the major projects that i have worked on from 2010 till date:

 ```
 1. AnnArbor USDOT safetypilot modeldeployment